asksac/PrivateRouting/README.md

 ### 1. Build the AMI and ECS Container Image

 Refer to [this page](build/README.md) for instructions on building AMI and Docker container image.

+## Limitations

+The current design has a few limitations to be aware of.

+#### HAProxy on Amazon ECS on AWS Fargate
+- A maximum of 5 proxy config rules can be defined in a single cluster
+- Updating proxy config causes entire ECS Service to be destroyed and recreated, resulting in some downtime
+- HAProxy configuration must be less than 8kb in size (that should never be an issue as a maximum of 5 rules are supported at the moment)

 ## Troubleshooting

 ### Useful commands

-- Login to ECR: `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin accountid.dkr.ecr.us-east-1.amazonaws.com`
+- Login to ECR: `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <accountid>.dkr.ecr.us-east-1.amazonaws.com`
-- Pull container image: `docker pull accountid.dkr.ecr.us-east-1.amazonaws.com/prt-registry:1.0`
+- Pull container image: `docker pull <accountid>.dkr.ecr.us-east-1.amazonaws.com/prt-registry:1.0`
 - List docker images: `docker images`
-- Start a docker container: `docker run -d --rm --ulimit nofile=10000:10000 -p 88:8888 accountid.dkr.ecr.us-east-1.amazonaws.com/prt-registry:1.0`
+- Start a docker container: `docker run -d --rm --ulimit nofile=10000:10000 -p 88:8888 <accountid>.dkr.ecr.us-east-1.amazonaws.com/prt-registry:1.0`
 - List running containers: `docker container ps`
 - SSH into a container: `docker exec -it <container_id> /bin/sh`